vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/config/channel.md

 - Type: `string`
 - Recommended to set manually: **Yes**

-An icon representing a channel, a square picture, with not less than 128×128 in size, and transparent background color is recommended .
+An icon representing a channel, a square picture, with not less than 128×128 in size, and transparent background color is recommended.

 ## channel.author